Patient-centred care:

 Making bowel cancer research a priority

-Bowel Cancer Australia has committed $12.54 million to bowel cancer research projects in collaboration with funding partners, including a $10.4 million investment in the Lawrence Penn Chair of Bowel Cancer Research and mass spectrometry core facility, dedicated to leading edge bowel cancer discoveries.
+Bowel Cancer Australia in collaboration with funding partners has committed $19.78 million to bowel cancer research projects, including a $10.4 million investment in the Lawrence Penn Chair of Bowel Cancer Research and mass spectrometry core facility, dedicated to leading edge bowel cancer discoveries; and $3 million to establish an Early-Onset Bowel Cancer Centre of Research Excellence - a focal point of expertise, to foster and facilitate national collaborative research endeavours focused on the cause (aetiology) of the increase in early-onset bowel cancer.